sammydowds/react-automate-pm/README.md

 Data is consumed from [Ground Control](https://github.com/sammydowds/django-rest-automate-pm) - a REST API I have developed to pool project data.

-This is a follow up project to a previous version completed in Django.
-This React app is designed to separate the front end as its own app, which will ideally be integrated with a Django REST API as the second part of the project.

 Live Demo of Version 1: https://sammydowds.github.io/react-automate-pm/

 #### Currently, development of Version 2 is in process.